Morphine or Milkshake?

 “I don’t like it.”
-Mom stared at me with glazed eyes.
+Mom stared at me with her lovely green, but glazed eyes.

 I grimaced, “I know.
 What’s your pain number?
 You said it was a ten a few hours ago, then it went to a five.
 Is it back to a ten?”

 “Hm.”
 Mom’s jaw was clenched around her words.
 “I don’t know what to say.”
 I glanced at my Sis sitting in the corner chair.
 She wrinkled her nose, and raised her brows.

 “What is your pain number from one to ten?”
 Mom gingerly shook her head.
 “Mom, what number?”
 I asked that question two more times.
 Sis scrunched up in the chair with squinted eyes, pursed lips, and contained her giggles.
 All my attempts to get information were met with Mom’s reluctance to speak.
 “Mom, I need to know how much to give you.”